ElZho/Translate-from-old-russian-language.Seq2seq-model./README.md

 - I try to use Word2vec embeddings to improve model.
 - I try different loss functions and optimizers.
 - I add bleu_score metric to estimate results.

+III.
+Upgrate model with BPE:
+1. model.py
+2. preprocessing_bpe.py
+3. Translation with BPE

+In this upgrade I:
+- create a BPE model and use bpe tokenizators for source and target datasets.